Welcome to the College of Arts & Sciences!

 Finally, you should consider studying abroad during January-term, during Summer Session, or during the fall or spring of your third year.
 To begin your planning, visit the International Studies Office home page.

-Mr. Papovich hopes as well that you will make an appointment to see him to introduce yourself and to let him know about your academic plans at U.Va.
-You may set up an appointment to meet with him by calling 924-3350 or by stopping by 101 Monroe Hall.
+Dean Ozment hopes as well that you will make an appointment to see her to introduce yourself and to let her know about your academic plans at U.Va.
+You may set up an appointment to meet with her by calling 924-3350 or by stopping by 101 Monroe Hall.

 Be sure to become familiar with and check your "Academic Requirements" page on SIS regularly.
 Print it out and take it to all advising appointments.
-If you have any questions or concerns, consult the College Registrar, your advisor, or Mr. Papovich
+If you have any questions or concerns, consult the College Registrar, your advisor, or Dean Ozment.

 Clarification of Requirements:

 One course (including cross-listed courses such as AAS 1010 and HIAF 2031) may simultaneously meet NO MORE THAN TWO AREA REQUIREMENTS.
 It may also satisfy the Second Writing Requirement and/or count toward a first major, second major, or minor.
-Be sure to check your SIS record carefully and if you have any questions contact the College Registrar's Office (924-8867) or Mr. Papovich.
+Be sure to check your SIS record carefully and if you have any questions contact the College Registrar's Office (924-8867) or Dean Ozment.

 Remember too that once you begin your studies here, you may not fulfill remaining area requirements with additional transfer credit.
 You must fulfill all remaining area requirements at U.Va.
 The only exception is that students may complete the foreign language requirement by studying the language in a country where it is the native language.

 Students may count no more than 60 non-U.Va. credits (transfer as well as advanced standing) toward the College degree.
 While we will transfer over 60 credits, 60 is the limit that may be applied toward the degree.
-Please make an appointment with Mr. Papovich if you have any questions regarding the total number of transfer credits that you may apply toward your degree.
+Please make an appointment with Dean Ozmont if you have any questions regarding the total number of transfer credits that you may apply toward your degree.